wjbryant/taboverride/README.md

 This project uses [Grunt](https://github.com/gruntjs/grunt) to manage the build process.
 Everything required to build the project can be installed via [npm](https://npmjs.org/).
 Run `npm install` from the root directory of the project to install all the dependencies.
-[Java](http://java.com/) must also be installed in order to generate the documentation.
 Run `grunt` to start the build.

 It is also possible to build the project for loading in a specific environment using the Grunt targets `amd`, `cjs`, or `globals`.
 These targets will not run unit tests. `umd` is used if no target is specified.

-*Note: Currently, on Windows, `npm install` will fail when trying to install a dependency from a Git URL if `git.exe` is not in the `PATH`.
-A workaround is to use a Git-enabled shell from [GitHub for Windows](http://windows.github.com/) or [Git for Windows](http://msysgit.github.com/).
-Alternatively, Git for Windows can be installed with the "Run Git and included Unix tools from the Windows Command Prompt" option.*

 ## Browser Support